by Cynthia M. Johnson, MA

 Anorexia is an eating disorder.
-A person is obsessed with losing more weight than needed.
-Losing weight may involve exercising too much, taking laxatives or diuretics, or inducing vomiting.
+People who have it are obsessed with losing more weight than needed.
+They may do this through methods like like excess physical activity or forced vomiting.

-The cause of anorexia is not known.
-It appears to be a mix of your genes, way of life, and environment.
+The cause is not known.
+It appears to be a mix of genes and the environment.

 National Association of Anorexia Nervosa and Associated Disorders